miensol/miensol.github.io/_posts/2014-06-08-setting-up-fluentd-elasticsearch-and-kibana-on-azure.markdown

 azure vm endpoint create --endpoint-name elasticsearch machine-dns-name 9200 9200
 ```

-We only wan't our machines to be able to push logs to elasticsearch that's why we need to add ACL rules to the enpoint we created above.
+We only wan't our machines to be able to push logs to elasticsearch that's why we need to add ACL rules to the endpoint we created above.
 Unfortunately I couldn't find a way to do this through CLI interface so we need to resort to [web interface](https://manage.windowsazure.com/).

 ## Install Kibana
 Kibana is a web application designed to perform elasticsearch searches and display them using neat interface.
 It communicates with elasticsearch directly that's why it's not really suited to be deployed to publicly accessible place.
 Fortunately there is [kibana-proxy](https://github.com/hmalphettes/kibana-proxy) which provides authentication on top of it.
 To run kibana-proxy we'll need node.js let's install both of them: